calwoodford/anki_decks/python/python_commands.md

 What is a lambda function?
 How are these written in Python?
 (1)
 <details><summary><b>Answer</b></summary>
 <p>

 A lambda function in Python is a small anonymous function defined using the `lambda` keyword.
-It can have any number of parameters but can have only one statement.
+It can have any number of parameters but can have only one statement

 ```python
 add = lambda x, y: x + y